 The journey in deploying a fully functional omnichannel solution doesn’t just happen overnight.
-That’s why its important to plan ahead for an effective strategy that works for both your brand and your audience.
-The objective here is to offer a seamless shopping experience utilizing brick-and-mortar stores enhancing the customer experience.
+That’s why it’s important for brands to plan for an effective strategy to execute.
+To do so, brands must keep in mind that offering a seamless shopping experience is key, and that brick-and-mortar stores should be considered enhancing the customer experience.
 Don’t stress, we’ve done all the work for you and have just the answers!

 As you plan for success in 2018, here are some omnichannel complexities to keep in mind:

-• Customer Support: Customers expect a seamless and convenient shopping experience across all-channels with high-levels of customer service.
-To do so, it's important to not only have a customer support line, but a live support chat on your site for ultimate customer care.
+Customer Support: Customers expect a seamless and convenient shopping experience across all-channels with high-levels of customer service.
+To do so, it’s important to not only have a customer support line, but a ‘live’ chat box on your site for ultimate customer care.
 This is important in order to keep things simple for the customer, maintain customer feedback from different timezones, and successfully manage customer needs.